CSS Animation

 Overview of CSS Animation Properties

-- animation-delay: Specifies the delay before the animation starts.
+- animation-delay: Delay before the animation starts.

 Key Components of CSS Animations